SamatSadvakasov/face_api/README.md

 ### CHANGE HISTORY (started this in 30.12.2022)
 - 30.12.2022 - created new functionality (insert_new_person) to insert into faces and person to be able to revert changes if one of the inserts fail
 - 02.01.2023 - changed SQL scripts to a new (more secure) style, created utils.py
+- 1-20.04.2023 - changed main.py and cpu processing pipeline, used new method of model serving (OpenVINO) and changed underlying functionality of processing and configuration.
+- 20-28.04.2023 - changed script to work with database and retrieve results (bug fixing).

 ### TO-DO
 - [x] Function to add person to postgres database (unique_id, vector)